 Please visit the link below to make your Nursing email the primary email in the Penn Directory:

 Scheduling Classes and Clinical Courses

-Classes listed as one hour (e.g. 9:00-10:00, 10:00-11:00, etc.) begin on the hour and last 50 minutes to allow ten minutes between classes as transit time.
-However, with regard to clinical courses, students must schedule transit time to the clinical site.
+As of fall 2021, most rostered class times reflect instructional meeting time with pass time between classes factored in.
+However, clinical and lab courses do not meet on the same university patterns and students may need to schedule additional transit time to clinical sites.
 Clinical course times do not include transit time.
 Students are expected to spend the entire scheduled time in the clinical setting.
 Please note that travel time may vary depending upon the clinical site, and some sites may require travel by car or public transportation.

 The Course Search and Schedule Planning tool is a resource to help you review and search through courses being offered for the upcoming term.
 As you locate interesting courses, you have the option to save them to a list and then preview them in sample weekly “mock” schedule.
 WARNING: This system will NOT submit registration requests for your courses.
 You must still enter your course requests using Penn InTouch during the registration period.

 Using Penn InTouch

 Under “Registration & academic info,” students can click on the “Register for courses” link.
 Students can also use the Course Search Tool by clicking on the “Course search and schedule planning” link.
 After the Advance Registration period closes, students can use Penn In Touch to confirm their schedule.